3 Weeks to Go – ‘Fete in a Box’ Countdown Planner!

 3 Weeks to Go!
 It’s time for:

-- Saturday donation day drop items at school 9 – 11 etc also good for working parties
+- Hold a Saturday donation day – drop items at school 9am – 11am (this is also good for working parties)

 - from fb: Have a dedicated person to meet all external performance groups in a specific spot so they can be easily directed to their changing/marshalling area.
 We found having someone have this as their sole responsibility made things run very smoothly.
 As mentioned above, clearly marked reserved parking for outside performers, particularly those you might be paying to play/entertain you, helps them a lot as they often have costumes/equipment.